Short Edition is reviving the timelessness of storytelling with its original Short Story Dispensers.

 Original and simple, the Short Edition connected Short Story Dispensers print out short stories for free at the touch of a button, in both unexpected and everyday places.

 Users simply press a button to choose and 1-, 3- or 5-minute story, and the dispenser prints an original short story on eco-friendly paper.
 Completely free of charge for the user, the Short Story Dispensers are often positioned in waiting areas and on commuter routes.
 Reading the printed stories makes the act of waiting, or travelling, a much more enjoyable experience.

 Short Edition has now dispensed more than 5 million short stories written by 10,000 independent authors.
 The company even has an online community of 340,000 readers who have signed up to receive more original content, with already 35 million short stories accessed via the Short Edition website.

-Today, Short Edition employs 21 people, in Grenoble and Paris, all sharing the same ambition to promote reading and writing and all convinced that technology can serve culture.
+Today, Short Edition employs 21 people, in Grenoble, Paris and Philadelphia, all sharing the same ambition to promote reading and writing and all convinced that technology can serve culture.
 Thanks to a little creativity and a lot of R&D, the Short Story Dispenser was born.
 It was launched in Grenoble in October 2015 and was the topic of a huge media storm and reached the ears of a famous short story publisher, Francis Ford Coppola.
 He immediately decided to get one for his literary Café Zoetrope in San Francisco, and later for his wineries in Napa Valley for international visitors.